JuditHalperin/Phoenix/README.md

 * `repeats`: Size of background distribution.
 Default: `200`.
 * `distribution`: Type of background distribution: `gamma` or `normal`.
 Default: `gamma`.

-Include parameters relevant for parallelization on a high-computing cluster, which is highly recommended for large pathway databases:
+Include parameters relevant for parallelization on a high-computing cluster, which is highly recommended for large pathway databases.
+For larger datasets, consider adjusting memory and time resources:

 * `processes`: Number of processes to run in parallel.
 Default: `0`.
+* `mem`: Memory to allocate for each process (GB).
+Default: `10`.
+* `time`: Time to allocate for each process (hours).
+Default: `15`.

 For a full list of available parameters, run: